KHONSAY: POEM OF MANY TONGUES

 Isthmus Zapotec is one of the Zapotec languages, a group of closely related indigenous Mesoamerican languages spoken in Mexico by about half a million Zapotec people.
 This line is from a poem titled “The Word I Have Forgotten” by Víctor de la Cruz (b.1948) and translated by Donald Frischmann.
 The translator notes that in his conversations with the poet and his peers, “the theme of nostalgia… emerges.
 During their periods of residence in Mexico City, writing in Zapotec served to dispel the dark feelings engendered by the distance from the Mother Tongue and their Isthmus homeland.”

 As I sat outside today

 —Dr. Erma Lawrence (Haida, Canada)

-Haida is spoken in Canada and Alaska, the U.S. It is a language isolate, related to no others, and has about 55 native speakers left.
+Haida is spoken in British Columbia and Alaska.
+It is a language isolate, related to no others, and has about 55 native speakers left.
 Dr. Erma Lawrence (1912‐2011) wrote, edited, and participated in publishing many Haida language books, including a Haida‐to‐English and English‐to‐Haida dictionary, published in 1977 by the Society for the Preservation of Haida Language and Literature, of which she was a founding member.
 Dr. Lawrence’s Haida name is Áljuhl, meaning “Beautiful One.”
 She devoted her life to gathering, recording, documenting, and teaching Haida.